 Tire speed rating indicates the maximum service speed for a tire.

-Tire speed rating is found on the sidewal of your tire as a part of tire size service description.
+Tire speed rating is found on tire sidewall as a part of tire size service description.

 Tire speed rating is not a recommendation to exceed speed limits.